danielabmartins/devops-24-25-1241902/CA1/README.md

 - **Executing the application**

-With everything set, I am now able to run the application through my repository whenever I need it.
-To do this, I need to move to the *basic* folder and run the command ``/mvnw spring-boot:run`` After this, I need to enter [this url](http://localhost:8080/) to check the application.
+With everything set, I was now able to run the application through my repository whenever I needed it.
+To do this, I had to move to the *basic* folder and run the command ``/mvnw spring-boot:run`` After this, I entered [this url](http://localhost:8080/) to check the application.

 - **Structuring and organising the project**

-Throughout this project I will be using **Issues** feature in GitHub as a way to keep track of my tasks and ideas.
+Throughout this project I will be using the **Issues** feature in GitHub as a way to keep track of my tasks and ideas.
 These issues can also be linked to my commits if I refer to them in my commit message.
 As seen by the following example, I created an issue regarding one of the main tasks for this project named *"Add 'Job Years' - validation and testing #1"* and the message contained a direct reference to the number of that issue, thus linking them.